flare-labs-ltd/fasset-bots/README.md

 >**Note**: The f-asset bridge is not yet deployed on flare mainnet, it is currently in the testing phase on the flare canary network's testnet coston.

+>**Note**: It may not make sense to use this contract without also running a challenger, as liquidation requires an agent to be challenged.
+If successful, the challenger has no reason not to also profit from liquidation of the challenged agent (in the same transaction).
+So, an agent in liquidation may actually be rare or non-existent.
+Moral: run a challenger.

 ## Why it's necessary

 The f-asset system is a bridge between the Flare network and non-smart contract chains.
 Its completely decentralized nature makes it reliant on the user ecosystem, especially in overseeing the main actors of the system - agents.
 Agents are bots that interact with smart contracts on flare to establish a safe bridge that is secured by their collateral.
 This collateral needs to cover some factor of bridged (f-)asset's value in order to secure against agent failure.
 When the ratio between agent's collateral and the value of their minted f-assets falls below a certain threshold, the agent is considered undercollateralized and can be liquidated.
 This means that anyone can exchange their f-assets for agent's collateral at a discount, and keep doing this until agent is again considered sufficiently collateralized.
 Combining an agent in liquidation with flash loans and DEXs, there arises a possibility of a profitable arbitrage.
 This repo contains an implementation of such an arbitrage bot.